QuantumOverture/DataScienceForHackerHub/README.md

 BookStorePage = requests.get(URL)
 BookStorePageHTML = BookStorePage.text

-# Use the beautfil soup library to find all the <h3> tags
+# Use the beautiful soup library to find all the <h3> tags
 BSoup = BeautifulSoup(BookStorePageHTML, features="html5lib")
 BookNames = BSoup.find_all(['h3'])